Taiwan touts 'democracy chips' in meeting with U.S. state governor | Politics

 - Taiwan

 Taiwan wants to ensure its partners have reliable supplies of semiconductors, or "democracy chips", President Tsai Ing-wen told the governor of the U.S. state of Indiana on Monday, saying China's threats mean fellow democracies have to cooperate.
-Governor Eric Holcomb is making the third trip to Taiwan this month by a U.S. delegation after U.S. House Speaker Nancy Pelosi visited briefly, infuriating China, which views Taiwan as its own territory.
+Governor Eric Holcomb, a Republican, is making the third trip to Taiwan this month by a U.S. delegation after U.S. House Speaker Nancy Pelosi visited briefly, infuriating China, which views Taiwan as its territory.

 A week after Pelosi's visit, five U.S. lawmakers, led by Senator Ed Markey, visited Taiwan.
 China staged extensive military exercises near Taiwan after Pelosi's visit.
 Taiwan rejects Beijing's sovereignty claims, saying only the island's people can decide their future.